tencentyun/intlcloud-documents/product_new/网络产品中心/私有网络/最佳实践/用 HAVIP + Windows Server Failover Cluster 搭建高可用 DB_intl_en.md

 1. **Creating HAVIPs**
 Log in to the [VPC Console](https://console.cloud.tencent.com/vpc/havip), and create an HAVIP.
-For more information on the operations, see [Creating HAVIPs](https://cloud.tencent.com/document/product/215/20129).
 2. **Binding and configuration**
 The configuration is the same as that in the traditional mode.
 The backend server declares and negotiates on the device that will be bound with the created HAVIP.
 You simply need to specify the virtual IP address in the configuration file as HAVIP.
 In the cluster manager, add the HAVIP that was just created.